sfence/luanti/doc/lua_api.md

     interval = 10.0,
     -- Operation interval in seconds
+    -- This value can be changed by `core.change_abm` call.
+    -- A negative interval value means that ABM is disabled.
+    -- The counter is running for disabled ABM as well.
+So it is recommended to use a negative value of normal interval to disable it.
+    -- If the interval is reduced to 50% or more, it can happen that ABM will be triggered in a few following server steps repeatedly.

     chance = 50,
-    -- Probability of triggering `action` per-node per-interval is 1.0 / chance (integers only)
+    -- Probability of triggering `action` per-node per-interval is 1.0 / chance (integers only) -- This value can be changed by `core.change_abm` call.

     min_y = -32768,
     max_y = 32767,
     -- min and max height levels where ABM will be processed (inclusive) -- can be used to reduce CPU usage
+    -- This value can be changed by `core.change_abm` call.

     catch_up = true,
     -- If true, catch-up behavior is enabled: The `chance` value is